Easy Bible Quiz about Bible Trivia and Bible Facts.

 Unfortunately, Adam and Eve disobeyed God, and He expelled them from the garden.

-God placed a cherubim angel and a flaming sword at the entrance to the Garden of Eden.
+God placed a cherubim angel and a flaming sword at the entrance to the Garden of Eden to prevent entrance into it.

 a.
 It is Sunday, the Sabbath.

 b.
-This is the day Jesus was arrested, crucified, and resurrected.
+This is the day Jesus was arrested, tried, and crucified.

 c.
 It's a time of judgment for sinners and preparation for Jesus's second coming.